PascalBod/lm-esp32-eclipse/README.md

 Going back to Eclipse, close the **Welcome** tab.

 [Install the IDF plugin](https://github.com/espressif/idf-eclipse-plugin#installing-idf-plugin-using-update-site-url) (stable release).
 At the time of writing, this is version 2.7.0.

+Beware: it may happen that the *Install Tools* window displayed during the installation is hidden by Eclipse main window.
+You have to bring it to the foreground.

 Restart Eclipse.
 If Eclipse displays almost nothing, excepted a few small icons, click on the **Restore** icon on the left-hand side of the window: